GoogleCloudPlatform/firebase-extensions/firestore-multimodal-genai/PREINSTALL.md

 ### Choosing a generative model

-When installing this extension you will be prompted to pick a genai model.
+When installing this extension you will be prompted to pick a Gemini model.

 For Google AI the list of supported models is [here](https://ai.google.dev/models/gemini), and this parameter should be set to the model name, the second segment of the model code (for example models/gemini-pro should be chosen as gemini-pro).

-For Vertex AI,
-there is a list of models [here](https://cloud.google.com/vertex-ai/docs/generative-ai/learn/models).
+For Vertex AI, the list of models is [here](https://cloud.google.com/vertex-ai/docs/generative-ai/learn/models).

 #### Multimodal Prompts